gyandeeps/gyandeeps.github.io/_posts/2020-07-02-react-effect-ref-hook.md

 # Problem

-Let's say you have to call an external API to submit a name change and every time the name changes you have to call the remove name API and then call the add name API.
-Alongside this you need to count how many times the API was called regardless of which API you called.
+Let's say you have to call an external API to submit a name change and API count number.
+Every time the name changes you have to call the remove name API and then call the add name API.
+Alongside this you need to count how many times the API was called regardless of which API you call and also send the count number to the API as well.

 ```js
 import React, { useEffect, useState } from "react";